 Results of a 50-year simulation period with no heat extraction shown in Fig. 3 indicate that the fluctuating heat flux at the surface tends to disturb the initial steady state temperature profile.
 A shift toward higher temperatures can be seen down to 150 m depth, where the ground temperature starts following the local geothermal gradient.
 Further analysis show that a new fluctuating steady state is reached after 80 years.
 There the average surface temperature is 9.2 °C and reaches 10°C at 25 m depth.
 This is 1°C higher than the average air temperature of 9.4°C measured in Paisley, in accordance with XXX.

 We then simulate heat extraction along the BHE situated between 40 and 90 m depth in the 1000-m long 1D model representing a semi-infinite vertical homogeneous line source.
-Different scenarios aiming at quantifying the relative contribution of solar and geothermal heat flux on the recharge potential are simulated, using 1) constant boundary conditions, 2) constant surface and bottom heat flux boundaries of −0.068W/m2 and 0.068W/m2, and 3) fluctuating surface heat flux boundary.
+Different scenarios aiming at quantifying the relative contribution of solar and geothermal heat flux on the recharge potential are simulated, using 1) constant boundary conditions, 2) constant surface and bottom heat flux boundaries of −0.068W/m2 and 0.068W/m2, and 3) constant bottom heat flux of 0.068 W/m2 and the fluctuating surface heat flux boundary described above.
 After verifying that the steady state gradient used as initial condition remains stable when using Neumann boundary conditions in a case without heat extraction, temperature change due to heat extraction is simulated for periods of 1 and 30 years, using line source areas of 70 m2 and 2200 m2, respectively.
 For each scenario, a constant source term of -1000 W, equally distributed along the 40 m long BHE section of the 1D profile is added.

 In addition, we simulate heat extraction within a 40m long line source model.
 This model corresponds to a finite section of the 1000-m long BHE model situated between 50 and 90m depth, where the temperature is initially at XXX and XXX °C, respectively.
-This is done to validate the analytical solutions described in the previous section, using purely diffusive heat transfer, and assess the effect of axial heat fluxes when a layer of rock is situated below/above the BHE.
+This is done to validate the analytical solutions described in the previous section, using purely diffusive heat transfer, and to assess the effect of axial heat fluxes when a layer of rock is situated below/above the BHE.

 3D model and lateral heat flux